EoinConcannon/emergingTech/README.md

     print(data)
 ```

 This additional step ensures that the data has been correctly written to the JSON file and allows you to inspect the contents for accuracy.
-We successfully exported the language model to JSON.
+I have successfully exported the language model to JSON.

 ## Project
 The project for this module is to create an ELIZA chatbot and to deploy it using Github Actions.